-In strong tidal conditions a high percentage of the tug's power may be absorbed in maintaining position on the vessel before applying thrust to the vessel.
+In strong current/tidal conditions a high percentage of the tug's power may be absorbed in maintaining position in relation to the assisted vessel before applying thrust to the vessel.
+The impact of the assisted vessels ahead/stern way and/or rate of turn will likewise impact upon the thrust available from the assisting tug.